 Our cocktails are inventive, fun and one of a kind.
-Swing by and try one of our many gin blends and combine it with some scotch eggs.
-Join us for the best happy hour in New York City, Mondays, Tuesdays, Wednesdays and Fridays from 12-7 & Thursdays from 12-8.
+Swing by and try one of our many gin blends or join us for the best happy hour in New York City, Mondays, Tuesdays, Wednesdays and Fridays from 12-7 & Thursdays from 12-8.
+Don’t forget, that we also have a late night Happy Hour from 11pm-2am.

 Gin bars have begun to multiply due to the change in Gin’s reputation, and rather than being seen as mother’s ruin, it has now become popular due to this increase in popularity.
 We have a gin club on select Tuesdays which is designed to showcase some of our gin partners.
 Our gin specialists will tell you about the history of their distillery as well as the intricacies and or the flavors present in the gin.
 Our resident specialists, Cait and Gaston, both have a lot of experience with drink and food combinations.
 We recommend that you try some of our Ginventions as well as sample some of our more than 30 different types of gin.